5outh/5outh.github.io/Superpowered keyword args in Haskell.md

   -- ... do something with posts
 ```

-Using [[Boolean Blindness]]s gives us better composition of common operations in many
+Using [[Monoid]]s gives us better composition of common operations in many
 cases.
 Here, I might argue that taking this step is unnecessary, but it is at
 least helpful for illustrative purposes.

 ### A small note

 Suppose we were writing a function `fetchPostsForUser` instead, which always